tunmsk/nextgen-facebook/readme.txt

 <strong>NGFB Pro / Power-User Features</strong>

-* Twitter Card meta tags:
-	* *Product Card* &mdash; Product information from an e-commerce plugin.
-	* *Player Card* &mdash; An embedded video in the Post / Page content.
-	* *Gallery Card* &mdash; A Media Library gallery or NextGEN Gallery shortcode.
-	* *Photo Card* &mdash; An Attachment page or NextGEN Gallery ImageBrowser webpage.
-	* *Large Image Summary Card* &mdash; An image from the custom Social Settings, Featured, Attached, or NextGEN Gallery singlepic.
-	* *Summary Card* &mdash; All other webpages.
-* Customizable image dimensions for each Twitter Card type.
+* A "Social Settings" metabox for Post, Page, custom post type, user profile, and taxonomy (category and tag) editing pages &mdash; the "Social Settings" metbox allows you to customize the article topic, the shared title, the Open Graph / Facebook / Rich Pin, Google Search, and Twitter Card descriptions, along with the shared image and/or video.
+* Support for embedded videos in content text (iframe and object HTML tags).
 * Additional profile contact fields with configurable label and field names.
-* A "Social Settings" metabox for Post, Page, custom post type, user profile, and taxonomy (category and tag) editing pages &mdash; the "Social Settings" metbox allows you to customize the article topic, the shared title, the Open Graph / Facebook / Rich Pin, Google Search, and Twitter Card descriptions, along with the shared image and/or video.
 * Options to include / exclude specific Google / SEO, Open Graph, and Twitter Card meta tags.
-* Support for embedded videos in content text (iframe and object HTML tags).
 * File caching for social sharing button images and JavaScript, maximizing performance on VPS and dedicated hardware hosting platforms.
 * A stylesheets editor for each social sharing button locations (content, excerpt, shortcode, widget, etc.).
 * Dynamic button language switching based on the current WordPress locale.